-A while ago someone married to a paraplegic for 16 years was doing an AskMeAnything and got asked the question “How’s the sex life?”
+A while ago someone married to a paraplegic for 16 years was doing an AskMeAnything on reddit and got asked the question “How’s the sex life?”
 No doubt the person who asked was trying to be humorous, but the man gave an answer anyway.

 Somehow I knew this was going to be the first question…I’m not gonna lie.
 Sex is one of the big issues.
 I wish I was a better man, and could simply ignore that side of myself, but I’m not.
 I get as frustrated as anyone else, and working through that is difficult.

 What followed was one of the best interactions I have seen concerning the difference of what real love is and what many people think of it is, someone else followed up and pressed the issue further;

 Have you ever considered or had a discussion with your wife about making the physical aspect of your relationship open?
 You both have needs, and I respect your patience and efforts to be a good husband.
 However, I feel that on a level of need you may benefit from having an agreement with your wife about a sexually open relationship while maintaining an otherwise monogamous one.

 This suggestion hurts my soul every time I read it.
 I do not know if this person genuinely believed this idea was a good one or he was just wondering out loud what the man thought about it.
 What it really says, is “love should be about you getting everything you want and if you are missing anything then you should go get it elsewhere.”
 Sure, redefine the way a relationship works to fulfill your needs.
 You deserve it.
 You’re entitled to it.

 I’ve had others ask this question before, but lets be serious here.

 My wife already deals with feelings of inadequacy because of the things she can’t provide for me physically.
 She knows I love her anyway, but she can’t help feeling like she’s somehow less than a “real” wife.